david284/NPM-VLCB-CT/README.md

 This is an application to test conformance with the VLCB specification
 More information about VLCB can be found here -> https://github.com/Versatile-LCB/VLCB-documents.git

 The application is written in javascript, and uses the Node.js cross-platform runtime environment to run the javascript on the computer being used
+As it's a remote unit being tested, typical 'off-the-shelf' unit test frameworks are not suitable for this (but see unit-tests section)

 # Requirements